nus-cs2103-AY2122S1/ip/docs/README.md

----
-layout: page
-title: User Guide
+# User Guide
----

 This repo contains the code for the Misaki chatbot as part of CS2103T: Software Engineering.

 🌸 Misaki 🌸 is a **desktop chatbot app for managing and storing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 Start chatting with this adorable Japanese bot to manage your tasks effectively! („• ◡ •„) ♡

-* Table of Contents
-{:toc}

 --------------------------------------------------------------------------------------------------------------------